TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 10.md

 - The factor two is a systemactic error
 Sub-dominant error in the energy and angular distribution to the systematic error in the actual physics simulation

-Darkside-50 didnt find sulfur -> it mainly focused on inherrent Write that beryllium is delayed
+Darkside-50 didnt find sulphur -> it mainly focused on inherrent Write that beryllium is delayed
 	Also decays into two alpha particles
 	if these are neutral then could initiate NR, but very unlikely